es-repo/reactive-elements/README.md

 - **elem(tagOrEl)** - Create a component.

-- **set(setFunc)** - Set component root element's attributes, inner text with static values.
+- **set(setFunc)** - Set component element's attributes, inner text with static values.

-- **state($, bind)** - Bind an observable to element's attributes, inner text or create child elements based on the observable values.
+- **state($, bind)** - Bind an observable to component element's attributes, inner text or create child elements based on the observable values.
 The observable should be hot!

 - **event(name, ...create$Or$)** - Assign an observable event.
 The function takes event name and observables or functions which return observable and then merge all the observables.
 The merged observable can be accessed by calling [eventName+'$'].
 Native element's events should be accessed without prior assignation.